-Figures~\ref{fig:classification-results-all-ClassBalance-1-telco} and~\ref{fig:classification-results-all-ClassBalance-3-telco} show the described behavior on \textsf{Telco}.} All the algorithms behave similarly until this point, with only a few exceptions (mainly SVM and MLP).
-This suggests that the training data does not have to reflect the actual real-world class balance, as long as it is equally or more balanced. \PaperLong{\ The robustness to training on data that is more imbalanced than the testing data (to the right of the vertical line) is more dataset-specific.
-For example, we can see in Figures~\ref{fig:classification-results-all-ClassBalance-1-credit} and ~\ref{fig:classification-results-all-ClassBalance-3-credit} that the performance drop on \textsf{Credit} is less drastic and takes longer to manifest itself than for the other datasets.\\} \PaperLong{ } For Scenario~2 \PaperShort{(Figure~\ref{fig:classification-results-all-ClassBalance-2-telco}),}\PaperLong{(the second row in Figure~\ref{fig:classification-results-all-ClassBalance}), which reflects the real-world situation of training a model on an initial batch of real-world data and once the model reaches production, there is a distribution shift in the serving data that enters the pipeline.} we observe that the models are very robust against the distribution shift, which moves towards a balance in class frequency, and they sometimes even increase their performance\PaperLong{\ (only the KNN in Figure~\ref{fig:classification-results-all-ClassBalance-2-credit} worsens significantly)}. \PaperLong{\ Just like in Scenario~1, the performance on class imbalance past the original class balance is dataset-dependent and for example much steeper for \textsf{Telco} than for the other two datasets as we see in Figure~\ref{fig:classification-results-all-ClassBalance-2-telco}.}
+For Scenario~2\PaperShort{(see Figure~\ref{fig:classification-results-all-ClassBalance-2-telco}),}\PaperLong{(see second row in Figure~\ref{fig:classification-results-all-ClassBalance}), which reflects the real-world situation of training a ML model on an initial batch of real-world data and once the model reaches production, there is a distribution shift in the test data that enters the pipeline.} we observe that the models are quite robust against the distribution shift, which moves towards a balance in class frequency, and they sometimes even increase their performance\PaperLong{(only the KNN in Figure~\ref{fig:classification-results-all-ClassBalance-2-credit} decreases significantly)}.
+Only TN using \textsf{Telco} and SVM using \textsf{COVID} show a behavior against the trend of the other algorithms. \PaperLong{Similar to Scenario~1, the performance on class imbalance past the original class balance is dataset-dependent and, for example, much steeper for \textsf{Telco} than for the other two datasets, as we see in Figure~\ref{fig:classification-results-all-ClassBalance-2-telco}.}